Qutaiba-Adnan/Lab2/README.md

 ---

 ## Overview
 This project implements a distributed firefighting simulation in **Go**, using **NATS** as a message broker for asynchronous communication and coordination.
 Multiple autonomous firetrucks cooperate over a shared grid to extinguish fires without any central controller.
-The system demonstrates decentralized coordination using **publish–subscribe messaging**, **Lamport logical clocks**, and a **mutual exclusion mechanism** to ensure fair access to a shared resource (water).
-This implementation fulfills Tasks 0–3 of the official *Lab 2 – Fighting Fire* assignment.
+Each firetruck operates as an **independent distributed process**, capable of making local decisions, exchanging messages using **publish–subscribe messaging**, and synchronizing access to shared resources (water) using **Lamport logical clocks**.
+Through this mechanism, the system ensures **mutual exclusion**, **fairness**, and **causal ordering** of events in a fully decentralized environment.
+This implementation fulfills Tasks 0–3 of the official
+*Lab 2 – Fighting Fire* assignment.

 ---